silkrow/silkfish/README.md

     ./silkfish -qd 3 -md 5 -fen 4k3/8/6K1/8/3Q4/8/8/8 w - - 0 1     # This will make the engine evaluate the position, output a evaluation and a best move.

     ./silkfish -md 5 -t 0 -qd 3 -fen 4k3/8/6K1/8/3Q4/8/8/8 w - - 0 1     # This will make the engine evaluate the position without time limitation, output a evaluation and a best move.

+    ./silkfish                                                      # This will run the engine in UCI mode

 ### 3.1 Flags
 Flags are passed with options following them (if there should be an option).
 The order of the flags doesn't matter, expect that ```-fen``` flag and the ```fen_string``` needs to be put **at the very end of the command**.